This topic introduces the architecture and functions of the Meta Service.

 The Meta Service stores the information of user accounts and the privileges granted to the accounts.
 When the clients send queries to the Meta Service through an account, the Meta Service checks the account information and whether the account has the right privileges to execute the queries or not.

-For more information on Nebula Graph access control, see Authentication and authorization.
+For more information on Nebula Graph access control, see Authentication.

 The Meta Service stores and manages the locations of the storage partitions and helps balance the partitions.